-Did you know that hearing, light pulses, and touch can stimulate the same area of the brain?
+Did you know that hearing, light pulses, and touch can stimulate the same brain area?

 It’s almost as if our brains can hear in different ways.
 Often a deaf individual’s brain will still use the auditory cortex—but in response to touch.
 This fascinating concept can give some insight into how both hearing and deaf people learn and communicate.